dromotherm/documentation/pages/themis/FluidTemp/FluidTemp_monitoring.md

 permalink: Themis_fluid_T_mes.html
 ---

-Everything is plug and play on Themis/BIOS but it is smart to share some basic knowledge.
+Everything is plug and play on Themis/BIOS but it is smart to share some basic knowledge as far as recording the temperature of a fluide is concerned.

 ## using modbus devices